raiden-network/raiden/docs/glossary.rst

    target
        In a payment the target is the raiden node for which the payment sent by the initiator is intended

-   DirectTransfer
-       A direct transfer is a non-locked transfer, which means a transfer that does not rely on a lock to complete.
-Once they are sent they should be considered as completed.

    MediatedTransfer
        A mediated transfer is a hashlocked transfer between an initiator and a target propagated through nodes in the network.